How to avoid food poisoning on holidays

 - If the worst happens and you do fall ill with food poisoning, here are some pointers to get you on the road to recovery.

-- If you are travelling in Europe, the Citizens Information Board (ROI) and the Citizens Advice Bureau (NI) will tell you which documents you need to get medical help.
+- If you are travelling in Europe, the Citizens Information Board (Ireland) and the Citizens Advice Bureau (Northern Ireland) will tell you which documents you need to get medical help.

 - When you arrive, find out how to get medical help.
 It may be a local clinic or hospital, or your holiday rep may recommend a medical service.